armanfm/ExplorerChem/explorerchem-workflow/README.md

 ## Current calculation scope

-The workflow processes exactly one hash-verified JSON per result.
+The workflow creates each result from exactly one hash-verified JSON.

-- No predecessor is queried.
-- No second actor document is required.
 - `evidenceIds` contains only the focus evidence.
 - `fromEvidenceId` and `toEvidenceId` both refer to the focus evidence.
 - `fromActorId` and `toActorId` both refer to its actor.
 - `relationType` is `DOCUMENT_MASS_BALANCE`.
 - `correlationEdges` is empty.
-- Lot, origin, and destination are descriptive metadata and are not calculation gates.
+- Lot, origin, and destination are preserved as descriptive metadata.
-- Identical origin and destination values are accepted.

-This implementation proves that the calculation is reproducible from the exact document committed on-chain.
-It does not prove agreement between two independent actors and does not reconstruct a full chain of custody.

 ## Mass calculation